junxit/us-congress-bills-111/metadata.md

 - 2009-08-06 — Passed/agreed to in Senate: Passed Senate in lieu of S. 423 with an amendment by Unanimous Consent.(text as passed Senate: CR S9059)
 - 2009-08-06 — See also S.423.
 - 2009-08-06 — Senate struck all after the Enacting Clause and substituted the language of S. 423.
+- 2009-08-07 — Message on Senate action sent to the House.